 In menu restaurants, local eateries that serve a daily fixed menu, and are often frequented by Peruvians, the staff is likely not accustomed to receiving tips from the largely local clientele.
 It’s okay to leave a sol or two, especially if you made a special request, like white meat in your estofado de pollo (chicken stew).

 Tipping a sol or two not only puts a smile on the waiter’s face, but usually ensures great treatment on subsequent visits.
 Be sure that you either give the tip directly to your waiter or get his or her attention to let them know that you have left the tip on the table.
-It’s possible the manager or other customers may pocket the tip and “forget” to give it to the real recipient.

 In high-end hotels, it is customary to tip bellboys one dollar per bag; this can change to one or two soles per bag in less luxurious establishments.
 It is also much appreciated to leave a few soles on the bedside table for the person who cleans the room after you leave.
 In hospedajes and hostels, (backpacker- type accommodations), tipping is not customary, since you are usually expected to carry your own stuff.